Kids Helping Kids: Recent activity

 In November 2013, a group of Kids Helping Kids members traveled to the safe house they fund in Managua, Nicaragua.
 Kids Helping Kids is currently working to expand on a national level.
 There are currently four branches of Kids Helping Kids, with the Santa Barbara, California chapter acting as the mother organization for high schools in Sacramento, Ojai, and Denver.
 Kids Helping Kids Sacramento held their first benefit concert in May 2013, raising over $20,000 for charitable purposes.

 In September 2013, Kids Helping Kids received a $78,400 grant from the State Farm Youth Advisory Board.
 The grant is intended to provide the students of Kids Helping Kids Santa Barbara with the necessary funds to fly representatives across the country mentoring other high schools in the fundamentals of creating a non-profit organization in Kids Helping Kids name.
-This years senior management team consists of CEO Elizabeth Kravchuk, CMO Allie Jones, CFO Kelsey Warren, COO Mya Adornetto, Director of Advancement Claire Hyatt, and Director of Outreach Avery Ridenour.
+This years Santa Barbara senior management team consists of CEO Madison Schock, CFO Hunter LaBrie, CMO Abigail Fiedtkou, COO Danielle Terry, Director of Advancement Eliana Bordin, and Director of Outreach Ava Wagner.